pndaproject/red-pnda/README.md

 Please refer to our [Jupyter Guide](jupyter_guide.md) for steps on how to use Jupyter

+## Local Documentation

+A copy of this documentation is also available in the Red PNDA OVA at `/home/pnda/red-pnda-master` should you ever need one.

 ## Shutdown

 Suspending the VM is not supported, please reboot or do a clean shutdown of the VM as an alternative.